Worldwide Shipping - Secured Payment - Certificate of Authenticity

 Carlos Sodokpa

-For visual artist Carlos Sodokpa, photography is a means to explore the inherent intimacy of classical portraiture and the significance of self-representative imagery as an expression of cultural resilience within a West African societal context.
+For Carlos Sodokpa, photography is a means to explore the inherent intimacy of classical portraiture and the significance of self-representative imagery as an expression of cultural resilience within both the West African societal context and cultural Zeitgeist.

 Charly D’Almeida